For Whom the Sleigh Bell Tolls: Plot

 Jeff arrives to spend the holiday with Hayley, much to Stan's displeasure.
-However, Santa soon arrives since Jeff wrote a letter telling him where they would be staying.
-Bob Todd reveals that his airplane-house is also an armory, which includes an M60 machine gun, two RPKs and an M16 assault rifle, to fend off an attack of endless waves of armed elves, flying reindeer, and an enormous snowman (reminiscent of a Cave Troll from The Lord of the Rings) led by Santa.
-Francine snaps Steve out of his fears, ordering him to "pick up a gun this instant and send these toy makers to Hell!" and the family proceeds to defend themselves.
+However, Santa soon arrives since Jeff wrote a letter telling him where they would stay.
+Bob Todd reveals that his airplane-house is also an armoury of guns to fend off an attack of endless waves of armed elves, flying reindeer, and an enormous snowman (reminiscent of a Cave Troll from The Lord of the Rings) led by Santa.
+Francine snaps Steve out of his fears, ordering him to "pick up a gun this instant and send these toy makers to Hell!".
+Armed with guns and molotov cocktails, the family and Bob proceed to defend themselves.
 Santa tries to convince Jeff to abandon the Smiths, recognizing that he was not involved in their plot to hide his body, and by offering a relic from The Golden Compass.
-Jeff walks to Santa's side, but then turns on him and is able to pull Stan who was injured to safety.
-While Jeff takes care of Stan, Jeff says he thinks Stan is "an ass", but the two agree on their love for Hayley, causing Stan to see Jeff as a true member of the family.
-The family is almost overrun, until Santa and his army are forced to retreat because they only had until Christmas morning to get vengeance.
+Jeff walks to Santa's side but then turns on him and pulls Stan, who was injured, to safety.
+While Jeff takes care of Stan, Jeff says he thinks Stan is "an ass", but he simply tries to get along with him for Hayley, causing Stan to Jeff as a real member of the family and apologize.
+The family is almost overrun until Santa and his army are forced to retreat because they only have until Christmas morning to get vengeance.
 As Bob Todd gathers reindeer meat for food and sex, Santa disappears, leaving behind a letter warning them that he will return next year to take his revenge and kill them, while the Smith family realizes that they have found a new Christmas tradition.